-In fact, there may be a lot of problems, but the most common are:
+There may be a lot of problems, but the most common are:

 Race condition – always be sure that the access to resources is organized properly (synchronized and other parallelism utilities).
-For example, we can make the file readable at any time, but restrict access to the record, etc.
+For example, we can make the file readable at any time but restrict access to the record, etc.